kea07/ArDe_437_Assignment1/ReadMe.txt

-The classes are all written in one .cpp file.
-Each type (TAInt, TADouble...) and comparator (greaterThan, lessThan .....) is represented in a different class.
+Each type or comparator is represented in a seperated header and cpp file.